ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ## Datagrams

 Datagrams can be sent using HTTP Datagrams.
-The WebTransport datagram payload is sent unmodified in the "HTTP Datagram Payload" field of an HTTP Datagram.
+The WebTransport datagram payload is sent unmodified in the "HTTP Datagram Payload" field of an HTTP Datagram (Section 2.1 of {{HTTP-DATAGRAM}}).
+Note that the payload field directly follows the Quarter Stream ID field, which is at the start of the QUIC DATAGRAM frame payload and refers to the CONNECT stream that established the WebTransport session.

 ## Buffering Incoming Streams and Datagrams